-Depreciation and amortization primarily consist of the depreciation of fixed assets, including leasehold improvements and equipment.
+Depreciation and amortization primarily consist of the depreciation of property and equipment, including leasehold improvements and equipment.

 Loss on Disposal of Assets

 Loss on disposal of assets includes the loss on disposal of assets related to retirements and replacement or write-off of leasehold improvements or equipment.